 Personal Income Tax

 Residents and nonresidents that earn income in Arizona will pay state income tax.
-To compute your Arizona income tax, you will start with your federal adjusted gross income.
-Then you will be able to make certain additions and subtractions to arrive at Arizona taxable income.
+To compute your Arizona income tax, start with your federal adjusted gross income.
+Then you will be able to make certain additions and subtractions to arrive at the Arizona taxable income.
 For instance, you will have an addition to income if you have interest income from non-Arizona municipal bonds.
 You will have a deduction from income for state tax purposes for social security benefits you receive, and a portion of your income from a U.S. Government and Arizona state or local pension.
 Arizona taxpayers may take a standard deduction or itemize.
 There is one personal exemption allowed per taxpayer, and some may be able to take additional exemptions if there are qualifying dependents.
 If you're receiving Social Security, you should know that Arizona is one of the states that doesn't tax those benefits.

 in addition to the tax imposed by the federal government, Arizona adds a tax on gasoline for most non-commercial, non-diesel vehicles.
 Currently, the Arizona state gas tax is 18 cents per gallon but there is a movement to increase the tax to cover road improvements.
 Arizona has the sixth lowest state gas tax in the nation.

 Arizona charges a property tax for an owner-occupied residential real property.
 There are several classes of properties with varying assessment ratios.
 The assessment ratio for an owner-occupied residential property is 10 percent of full cash (market) value.
 Tax jurisdictions set tax rates on the basis of the total assessed valuation within their boundaries and the amount of the levy to be raised.
 Phoenix is located in Maricopa County, and the Maricopa County Assessor is responsible for determining the assessed value of residential property here.

 The tax rate applicable to each parcel of property is the sum of the state, county, municipal, school, and special district rates.